Skip to main content

 • They are monitoring a lot of attractive stocks with strong balance sheets which have become cheap in the current bear market.

 Historical returns are no guarantee for future returns.
 Future returns will depend, inter alia, on market developments, the fund manager’s skills, the fund’s risk profile and management fees.
 The return may become negative as a result of negative price developments.
 There is risk associated with investing in funds due to market movements, currency developments, interest rate levels, economic, sector and company-specific conditions.
 The funds are denominated in NOK.
 Returns may increase or decrease as a result of currency fluctuations.
-Prior to making a subscription, we encourage you to read the fund's prospectus and key investor information document.
-An overview of costs can be found at www.skagenfunds.com/costs.
+Prior to making a subscription, we encourage you to read the fund's prospectus and key investor information document which contain further details about the fund's characteristics and costs.
+The information can be found on www.skagenfunds.com.
+Storebrand Asset Management administers the SKAGEN funds which are by agreement managed by SKAGEN's portfolio managers.

 keyboard_arrow_up